peeradonmoke2002/FRA502_HW_6703/README.md

 The range of interest for x is set between -2 and 2 for each dimension with N = 80 grid points.

-By in this howmework, we will implement optimization algorithms to find the global minimum of the Rastrigin function as a **objective function or cost function**.
+In this homework, we implement optimization algorithms to find the global minimum of the Rastrigin function as the **objective function or cost function**.

 ## Optimization Algorithms